Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-We see that starting with ${\cal P}(0,3)$ and using $|S_{ij}\rangle$ we arrive in principle to any surface, so our procedure is quite similar to a Feynman diagram technique \footnote{This procedure has been made explicite in the construction of a closed String Field Theory by B. Zwiebach (see lecture by B. Zwiebach and \cite{SFT}).}.
+This shows how starting with~${\cal P}(0,3)$ and using the state~$|S_{ij}\rangle$ we can in principle reach a Riemann surface with any genus and any number of punctures.
+In a sense, the procedure just described is quite similar to how Feynman diagram are drawn by joining the legs on the theory vertices\footnote{This method has been explicitly employed in the construction of a closed string field theory by B. Zwiebach (see his lecture~\cite{Zwiebach_lectures} at this school and ref.~\cite{SFT}).}.

-Once we have a correspondence between elements in ${\cal P}(g,n)$ and the states in ${\cal H}^{\otimes n}$ we can reformulate Polyakov's prescription in an operator language.
-For example if we want to evaluate the amplitude for $n$ external strings in the on-shell states $|\chi_{i}\rangle \in {\cal H}$ we have that the contribution coming from a Riemann surface $W\in {\cal P}_{g,n}$ to the amplitude will be given by
+Once we have a correspondence between elements in~${\cal P}(g,n)$ and states in~${\cal H}^{\otimes n}$ we can reformulate Polyakov's prescription to compute string scattering amplitudes in the operator language.
+For example, the contribution of a Riemann surface $W\in {\cal P}_{g,n}$ to the amplitude of $n$~external strings in the on-shell states~$|\chi_{i}\rangle \in {\cal H}$ is given by